jjvenky/eee2eye/README.md

 ei_input <- eee2eye(ei_input, 'dL_permille', 'dI_permille', 'dP_permille', 'temp_C', 'h_dec', 'k')
 ```

-Add E:I ratios to the `data.frame` of field data when not all input
+Add E:I ratios to a `data.frame` of field data when not all input values
-values are known or estimated for each field site so common values can
+are known or estimated for each field site so common values can be
-be specified:
+specified:

 ``` r
 ei_input <- eee2eye(ei_input, 'dL_permille', -20.7, 'dP_permille', 14.3, 0.68, 0.7)